Dynamical systems analysis in $f(T,\phi)$ gravity: Acknowledgements

 \section{Acknowledgements}

 LKD acknowledges the financial support provided by University Grants Commission (UGC) through Junior Research Fellowship UGC Ref.
 No.: 191620180688 and SAK for the Senior Research Fellowship UGC Ref.
 No.: 191620205335 to carry out the research work.
 BM acknowledges the support of IUCAA, Pune (India) through the visiting associateship program.
 JLS would like to acknowledge funding from Cosmology@ MALTA which is supported by the University of Malta.
 The authors would like to acknowledge support from the Malta Digital Innovation Authority through the IntelliVerse grant.
+The authors are thankful to the anonymous referees for their valuable comments and suggestions to improve the quality of the paper.